 **You can refer your child for individual counseling here**

 I am thrilled to be joining the team this year as East Orient's new School Counselor.
 This is my third year in education.
 I moved to Portland from sunny Tucson, Arizona in 2018.
 I have previously worked in Beaverton and West Linn-Wilsonville.

-Classroom lessons with emphasis on personal/social skills, bullying prevention, child protection, academic development (study skills), and career awareness.
-I will post lessons in each classroom by Wednesday afternoon
+Classroom lessons with an emphasis on personal/social skills, bullying prevention, child protection, academic development (study skills), and career awareness.
+I will post lessons in each classroom by Wednesday afternoon.